EdoardoCappelli/airbnb-ir-system/README.md

 Similarity Score: 0.848
 --------------------------------------------------------
 ```
+## Training
+### Data Generation:
+Randomly generate examples of apartment listings with various attributes (e.g., number of bedrooms, bathrooms, price, reviews, and rating).

+For each generated listing, create:

+* Anchor: A partial query that includes some of the listing attributes.
+* Positive: A full listing with all attributes matching the anchor.
+* Negative: A listing with at least one attribute different from the anchor.

+The generated data is stored as triplet examples: (Anchor, Positive, Negative).

+### Triplet Loss Function
+I used the Triplet Loss objective, which encourages the model to embed the anchor closer to the positive example than to the negative example.
+The model is trained for 10 epochs, with a warmup step to gradually adjust the learning rate

 ## Future Improvements
 This project was primarily developed with an educational intent, to understand how Information Retrieval systems based on embeddings and text similarity work. **The goal was not to create a fully usable product**, but rather to explore techniques in natural language processing and search capabilities using pre-trained models.